yetanotherco/yet-another-bridge/docs/mm_bot/architecture.md

 ![architecture.png](images/architecture.png)

-An `Orders Processor`  is needed to process the orders for each L2.
+One `Orders Processor` is needed to process the orders for each L2.
 Each `Orders Processor` has an `Orders Indexer` and an `Order Executor`.

-The `Orders Indexer` is responsible for indexing the orders from the L2 Escrow.
+The `Orders Indexer` is responsible for indexing the orders made on the L2 Escrow.
 It indexes orders by reading Escrow's events, and when it finds a new order, it stores it in the database.
 Then, `Orders Processor` is able to assign the new order to an `Order Executor`.